snkas/basic-sim/doc/tcp_flow_application.md

 ## Getting started: directly installing applications

-1. In your code, import the UDP RTT helper:
+1. In your code, import the TCP flow send and sink helper:

    ```
+   #include "ns3/tcp-flow-send-helper.h"
-   #include "ns3/udp-rtt-helper.h"
+   #include "ns3/tcp-flow-sink-helper.h"
    ```

 2. Before the start of the simulation run, in your code add: